zloirock/core-js/CONTRIBUTING.md

 ## Style and standards

 The coding style should follow our [`.eslintrc`](./.eslintrc.js).
 You can test it by calling [`npm run lint`](#testing).
 Different places have different syntax and standard library limitations:
-- Polyfill implementations should use only ES3 syntax and standard library.
-Polyfills should not use another polyfill from the global namespace.
+- Polyfill implementations should use only ES3 syntax and standard library, they should not use other polyfills from the global scope.
-- Unit tests should use modern syntax with our [minimalistic Babel config](./babel.config.js).
-Unit tests for the `pure` version should not use any modern standard library features.
+- Unit tests should use the modern syntax with our [minimalistic Babel config](./babel.config.js).
+Unit tests for the pure version should not use any modern standard library features.
-- Building tools and tests, performed in NodeJS, should use only syntax and standard library available in NodeJS 8.
+- Tools, scripts and tests, performed in NodeJS, should use only the syntax and the standard library available in NodeJS 8.

 File names should be in the kebab-case.
-Name of polyfill modules should follow the naming convention `namespace.subnamespace-where-required.feature-name`, for example, `esnext.promise.try`.
+Name of polyfill modules should follow the naming convention `namespace.subnamespace-where-required.feature-name`, for example, `esnext.set.intersection`.
 The top-level namespace should be `es` for stable ECMAScript features, `esnext` for ECMAScript proposals and `web` for other web standards.

 ## Testing